Green That Life

 We’re bombarded with news about the alarming proliferation of single-use disposables that pollute our bodies and our environment, threaten wildlife, and are a drain on our natural resources.
 The focus is typically on single-use plastic products, but our throwaway lifestyle has created a dependence on single-use disposables that in most instances is completely unnecessary.

+What can you do?
+First, take a deep breath.
+You have the ability and power to make a difference, even by making small changes.
 Consider adopting some or all of these simple and affordable steps to get you on your way.

 Table of Contents